 Tuscan Wine, A Quick Introduction

 Further inland, (Central Wine Growing Areas In Tuscany) the climate is more continental, the summers are hot and dry and the winters colder with higher rainfall than at the coast.
-The chain of hills that comprise this area run from the southern coastal region, the Maremma, continuing to Montepulciano and Montalcino, on through the Chianti region and finish near Lucca in the north of Tuscany.
+The chain of hills that comprise this area run from the southern coastal region up to the north of Tuscany.
+The hills start in the southern Maremma province, continue northwards to Montepulciano and Montalcino and on through the Chianti region and finally finish near Lucca.
 The soils are principally chalky clays which give the wines a complex structure.

-As in much of Italy, the various DOC and DOCG zones often overlap, for example producers of Brunello di Montalcino DOCG and Montepulciano DOCG could, if they wished to and followed the appropriate rules, release their wines as Chianti Colli Senesi DOCG.
+As in much of Italy, you’ll find that the various Tuscan DOC and DOCG zones often overlap.
+For example producers of Brunello di Montalcino DOCG and Montepulciano DOCG could, if they wished to and followed the appropriate rules, release their wines as Chianti Colli Senesi DOCG.

 Tuscany is also famous for Vin Santo, a complex dessert wine made from air dried grapes that is often served with cantucci biscuits after a meal.